Level 2 - Operate

 Testing and Issue Detection

-Now that you are in production, you’ll be experimenting with tooling to help with security, policy management, workload misconfigurations, resource requests, limits and observability, in your staging or development environment.
+At level 2, you are now in production, you’ll begin experimenting with tools that support security, policy enforcement, misconfiguration detection, resource management, and observability—starting in staging or development environments.